michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 Documentation: [pytest fixture][], [fixture finalization][]

-If you want to do clean up on the fixture after it's used, you can use `yield` instead of `return`.
+If you want to perform clean up on a fixture after it has been used, you can use `yield` instead of `return` when creating a custom fixture function.
 The fixture will then run the code defined after the `yield` statement, after the fixture-using test returns.

 [fixture finalization]:
   https://docs.pytest.org/en/latest/fixture.html#teardown-cleanup-aka-fixture-finalization